snubwoody/wakunguma.com/src/pages/blog/macros.md

 Many libraries have their own custom DSL, but the thing I don't like about this, is that with enough of it, it starts to feel like you're using a different "in between" language.
 There's no intellisense and not enough documentation on the syntax, the syntax is also free to change, unlike actual programming languages that would require
 **major** revisions for that to happen.

+Eventually they become so complex that it's own mini-language, requiring backwards compatibilty and such.

 Proc macros are recompiled every time in iterative builds.
 Proc macro 2